'Stealth Omicron': What is subvariant BA.2 and should we be worried?

 Just as governments across Europe have voiced their intentions to ease COVID-19-related restrictions, the spectre of another wave of the virus is sparking concern among the scientific community.

-Omicron subvariant BA.2, which is being dubbed with the moniker "Stealth Omicron," appears to be gaining ground in certain parts of the world, including Denmark and the UK.
+Omicron subvariant BA.2, which is being dubbed with the moniker "Stealth Omicron," appears to now be present in 40 countries and gaining ground in the UK, Sweden, India and the US.

 Up until now, it has been BA.1 that has been dominating with the WHO estimating it makes up a large majority of all Omicron cases.